etype-services/newsplusd8/web/modules/custom/trusttxt/README.md

 }
 ```

-You need to change it, there may be an other solution, but this works:
+You need to change it, there may be another solution, but this works:

 ```
 location = /trust.txt {